Restruder 9/17/2023 – 9/23/2023 Updates

 Scrubbing Brushes Mechanism Subsystem

-For the scrub brush subsystem we had a couple of idea on which brush we wanted to use for our subsystem.
+For the scrub brush subsystem we had a couple of ideas on which brush we wanted to use for our subsystem.
 The three options we were debating is a circular brush, a coil brush, and a helical brush.
 In which we made a pugh chart comparing the three options to if we had no brush system as a base.

 In which in our pugh chart the circular brushes were the most beneficial for our project.
 It would make sense since most of the industry follows using circular brushes.
 Now we are deciding on what size of brush we would want to use.
 We are currently planning on using two brushes nearby the robot center of mass.